Law gives child sex assault victims more time to file suits

 A statement from Boy Scouts of America said the organization cares “deeply about all victims of child abuse and (we) sincerely apologize to anyone who was harmed during their time in Scouting.”
 The statement noted the organization has put in safeguards like mandatory youth protection training and background checks while banning one-on-one interactions.

 Even before this year, the Boy Scouts’ finances were strained by sex abuse settlements, and the organization’s situation has worsened with the recent passage of victim-friendly laws in populous states.
-The organization says it is exploring “all available options ” and has not ruled out filing for bankruptcy - an outcome considered virtually inevitable by some of the lawyers filing sex-abuse lawsuits.
+The organization says it is exploring “all available options” and has not ruled out filing for bankruptcy - an outcome considered virtually inevitable by some of the lawyers filing sex-abuse lawsuits.

 Much of the opposition to the law in California came from school districts, which warn the law goes too far.
 Lawsuits filed up to four decades after the fact make it much harder to gather evidence because witnesses are more likely to have moved away or died.
 Plus, the law changes the legal standard for liability, making it easier for victims to win in court.